solderneer/obsidian-ai-tools/README.md

 1. Press `Cmd/Ctrl + p` and search for `Obsidian AI: AI Search`.
 2. Select the command and the unified UI modal will appear!
+3. I recommend configuring a hot key for the AI Search, I personally use `Cmd + a`.

 ---